Crimson-fronted cardinal

 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist shrubland.
 The crimson-fronted cardinal is about 16.5 cm in length, and is most often slim with a rounded crown.
 Its voice is rather harsh and vigorous and includes descending, harsh whistles.
-Very little is known about its diet; however, it most likely eats insects and few fruits.
+Very little is known about its diet; however, it most likely eats insects and a few fruits.

 The breeding season is often thought to be October through January, with some nests accompanied by eggs found in mid-December.